Holy Good Canteen is a Cantonese hotpot restaurant in Shanghai

 0

-Holy Good Canteen (好好餐室) is a Cantonese-style hotpot restaurant in Shanghai with a singular obsession: chicken.
+Holy Good Canteen (好好餐室) is a Cantonese-style hotpot in Shanghai with a singular obsession: chicken.

 The Space